 Consider the performance objectives for Iteration 3.A:

-Develop an acquisition strategy based up on your market research, product vision, and customer needs
+Develop an acquisition strategy based up on your market research, product vision, and customer needs.

-Be an effective change agent and collaborate with the customer and key stakeholders on development of the acquisition strategy
+Be an effective change agent and collaborate with the customer and key stakeholders on development of the acquisition strategy.

 Develop criteria on cost and pricing, terms and conditions, security concerns (cyber), and data rights.